My First Half Marathon: Race Recap And Experience

 Unfortunately, the excitement quickly faded.
 You see, up to that point, the farthest I had ever run was 3 miles.
 A half-marathon is 13.1 miles.
 Fear and anxiety sank in.
 I even tried to think of an excuse to get out of the race.

-Luckily, I went through with it and 4 grueling months later, I completed my first half-marathon.
+Luckily, I stuck with it and 4 grueling months later, I completed my first half-marathon.
 I finished in 01:48:12 with a pace of 8:15.
-It was an extraordinary experience, one which I'll never forget.
-Here is a recap of my half-marathon.
+It was an extraordinary experience.
+Here is the recap of my half-marathon.

 The weather conditions couldn't have been any better: grey, overcast, and 55 degrees.
 Morale was high, and people everywhere were laughing, taking pictures, and doing warm up jogs.
 With the lively music playing all around, it easily could have been mistaken for a Woodstock concert.